vortexmakes/RKH/doc/readme.txt

 \li (1) Every application C-file that uses RKH must include the rkh.h
 		header file.
-This header file contains the specific adaptation of RKH to the given processor and compiler, also includes the RKH interface to implement state-machines.
+This header file contains the specific adaptation of RKH to the given processor and compiler, also includes the RKH interface to implement state machines.
 The port file is located in the application directory.

 \li (2) The "myevt.h" header file contains the declarations of triggering